-When I think about summer, this month’s theme for the Story Corner Blog Hop, I can only think of the sudden increase is dirt and mud everywhere!
-Baths a frequent necessity.
-Three-year-old Strawberry loves to dig, apparently only encouraged by seven-year-old Raisin, who is on a new emphatic hunt for “rocks” hiding beneath our lawn and play set.
+When I think about summer, I think of the sudden increase is dirt and mud everywhere!
+Baths are a frequent necessity.
+Strawberry and Kitty love to dig, apparently only encouraged by their brother, who is on a new emphatic hunt for “rocks” hiding beneath our lawn and play set.

 The only way to get by is to embrace it, I know!
-So here we are, and with this month’s theme, I knew the perfect picture book to highlight: I’m a Dirty Dinosaur! by Janeen Brian and Ann James.
+I knew the perfect picture book to go along with dirt: I’m a Dirty Dinosaur! by Janeen Brian and Ann James.

 One thing I love about I’m a Dirty Dinosaur is that as the dinosaur gets progressively dirtier, he spends time relishing in the mess: first his messy feet, then his messy hands, and then his messy tummy, and so forth.
 Strawberry loves to act out the simple rhythmic pages for each messy part of the Dino.